Camp Shakespeare

 Tuition

 Full tuition is due upon registration.
-Registration closes the week prior to the camp’s start date OR once a camp is full.
-There is a non-refundable, non-transferable deposit of $250 ($125 for virtual) per registration.
+Registration closes the Friday prior to the camp’s start date OR once a camp is full.
+There is a non-refundable, non-transferable deposit of $250 ($125 for one-week camps) per registration.

 If you are no longer able to attend camp as scheduled, please submit a written request to CampSTC@ShakespeareTheatre.org.
 Tuition (minus the non-refundable, non-transferable deposit) will be refunded if registration is withdrawn two weeks prior to the first day of the camp session.
 Starting two weeks prior to the first day of the camp session, TUITION IS NON-REFUNDABLE.